benthuds/zabbix-conf/README.md

 # zabbix-conf
-Configurations to create an environment for Zabbix by Ansible.
+Configurations to create an environment for Zabbix by Ansible's scripts.